What Do Juncos Eat and How to Attract Them

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Flocks of juncos arrive with cold snowy weather.
 Learn the best foods to offer at feeders and plants to grow to attract juncos and keep them coming back.

-What Do Juncos Eat?
+What Do Dark Eyed Juncos Eat?

-But juncos also supplement with feeder foods.
+But juncos also supplement their diet with feeder foods.
 These snowbirds prefer to forage on the ground for millet, sunflower hearts or cracked corn that has fallen from your feeders.
 They may occasionally steal a seed from a platform or tray feeder.
 Or they may snatch a juicy berry from a fruit-producing shrub.

 “It’s a joy to see our winter birds, such as this dark-eyed junco, arrive in Virginia during the fall because that always indicates the cool, crisp fall weather has come to stay.
 The juncos always seem so cheerful regardless of the temperature and appear to really enjoy foraging in the snow.
 This photo (above) is of a junco in a planter on our back deck,” says John Cushing.

 Courtesy Lori L. Garske

 - Diet: Seeds, nuts and grains in winter; insects, berries and grass seeds in summer.

 - Backyard Favorites: Birdseed and cracked corn scattered on ground.

 Next, here’s how to tell the difference between a junco vs chickadee.